Get 10% off the Quesmed Qbank and OSCE Platform!

-There are plenty of topics which cover all of the specialities that you would expect.
+There are plenty of topics that cover all of the specialities that you would expect.

 When you select a topic to do questions from, you get the choice of doing unseen questions or questions you have gotten wrong.
-Then, when you open the question page for the first time, you are met with the below message.
+Then, when you open the question page you are left with the screen below (the left dashboard is collapsable).

 How Hard Are the Questions?

 The questions are of varying ability which is a great thing.

 However, although I can’t verify this, it seemed there weren’t many cards of medium difficulty.

 From my experience of other questions banks like Passmed and Pastest, it seemed as if Quesmed had a lot of easy questions and a lot of hard questions.

 This is not necessarily a bad thing.
 You can still learn a huge amount from the questions.
 And there are so many questions that completing a speciality will result in you knowing it very well.

 One thing I noticed, which once I saw was hard to unsee, was how some questions had two opposite answers.